Add and customize subtitles

 - Word Spacing: Adjust the space between words to create a more readable subtitle layout.

-- Once you’ve made the desired changes to the subtitle style, click the “Save My Style” button to apply it to your subtitles.
+- Save Your Custom Style Once you’ve made the desired changes to the subtitle style, click the “Save” button to save it to your subtitles.
+This custom style will be saved and available for use on future videos as well.

-5. How to Delete Subtitles or Styles
+5. Delete subtitles or styles

 Right-click on the subtitle in the timeline, and from the context menu, click “Remove” to delete the subtitle. - Using the Delete Key